ShunSakurai/asana-navigator/README.md

 - [ ] Display drop-down list to go to sibling subtasks

 #### Setting new parent tasks:
-- [ ] Search for task ID when all number is input
+- [ ] Search for task ID when the input is an integer
 - [ ] Display recent tasks for blank input

 #### More seamless UI: